sr320/course-fish270/Week_1.md

 2. HOMEOSTASIS:
 •	Internal vs. external environment.
 How organisms maintain a relative stable interior milieu in a changing external environment.
 Ch42, 853-854.
 Other resource: https://www.youtube.com/watch?v=5HS66q_OA8g, it introduces well many concepts of the class (thermal biology, osmoregulation, digestion and excretion, etc).
-Other resources: https://www.youtube.com/watch?v=TeSKSPPZ6Ik student can log in at www.prezi.com for free if using their uw email and access to the homeostasis lecture with links to other videos and postcads.
+Other resources: https://www.youtube.com/watch?v=TeSKSPPZ6Ik student can log in at www.prezi.com for free if using their uw email and access to the homeostasis lecture, which has links to other videos and postcads.
 Prezi is a cloud-based presentation software that uses motion, zoom, and spatial relationships.
 •	General mechanisms involved in homeostatic regulation: autoregulation (intrinsic regulation) and extrinsic regulation.
 Differences.
 •	Components of the homeostatic control system (set point, sensor, integrator and effector), feedback (negative and positive) and feedforward systems.
 Ch 42, pp. 854.